 Coronado Historical Association and Coronado Museum, an easy walk from Hotel del Coronado, connects people with the city’s interesting past through museum exhibits, historic photos, and walking tours.
 I have recommended walking tours as one of the things to do in Coronado.
 (Location: Coronado Island)

 Wisteria Cottage is home to the La Jolla Historical Society.
-Inside the historic building, you’ll find a small gallery of art, photographs, and changing exhibits that convey the important people and events in our seaside communities past and present.
+Inside the historic building, you’ll find a small gallery featuring art, photographs, and rotating exhibits that showcase the important people and events in our seaside communities’ past and present.
 Guided walking tours of La Jolla also start here.
-The Wisteria Cottage Galleries are currently open Wednesday – Sunday.
+The Wisteria Cottage Galleries are currently open Wednesday – Sunday, Noon to 4 p.m.
 (Location: La Jolla)

 Activities at the Beaches